-The Saturated Level of Reserves, or efficient level of reserves, is the point which the opportunity cost for banks to hold reserves disappears, and the banks became indifferent towards holding more reserves.
+The Saturated Level of Reserves, or efficient level of reserves, is the point in which the opportunity cost for banks to hold reserves disappears, and the banks became indifferent towards holding more reserves.
 The reserve demand curve beyond this point becomes close to horizontal.

 The Federal Reserve is currently operating its interest rate framework with the supply of reserves well beyond the saturated level.